MohammedEsameel/DevOps-test/README.md

 1. Get the application URL by running these commands: http://myapp.net/

+- Stage 4 (Get the Results)
-now you should check that assigned by nginx ingress using this line
+Now you should check that assigned by nginx ingress using this line
 ```
 kube get ing
 ```